Table of Contents[Hide][Show]

 For Disney-loving families, there’s only a matter of time before facing the question of whether to invest in the Disney Vacation Club.
 We’re talking about a membership that pre-pays your vacation, locks in prices for 50 years, and gives access to exclusive accommodations and luxuries.
 But is it worth it for your family?
 Read on as a Disney expert and DVC member gives her take on what it’s like to be a part of Mickey’s vacation clubhouse.

 My family and I are Disney Vacation Club members.
-We joined about three years ago.
 We’re thrilled with our membership and the details and terms of the signup are still pretty fresh.
 We absolutely believe that our decision to become DVC members was one of our best.
 Our only regret has been not doing it sooner.

 If you visit a Disney park, no doubt you’ve seen all the DVC kiosks in the park.
 You may have also seen these kiosks inside the resort.
 If you’re curious, this post has all the details.
 The idea of being a part of Mickey’s timeshare is tempting.
 Is it worth it?
 I’ll help you decide.
 Let’s jump in.